TactileVision/TactJam-client/README.md

 To compile the Electron app into an executable, we use the [electron-builder](https://www.electron.build/) package.
 You first need to build your sources using the above command, and then run `> electron-builder --win --x64` or `--mac` or `--linux` based on your OS.

+You might run into an error when starting the Electron app after building or compiling it that indicates a node module was compiled against another Node version.
+You would then need to install the Node module [electron-rebuild](https://github.com/electron/electron-rebuild) and run it inside the main folder to rebuild all the dependencies.

 ## How to contribute